bywolee/base-/README.md

 ## ⏸ Pausable Contracts
 Critical functions can be paused in emergencies using OpenZeppelin `Pausable`.
 Only addresses with `PAUSER_ROLE` can trigger a pause on Base mainnet.

+## 🔄 Reentrancy Protection
+All state-changing external calls follow checks-effects-interactions. `ReentrancyGuard` from OpenZeppelin is applied to sensitive functions as an additional layer.